Thoma Darmo

-Thoma Darmo (b.
-21 September 1904 in Iyel, Ottoman Empire – d. in Baghdad, Iraq on 7 September 1969) was the Catholicos-Patriarch of the Ancient Church of the East, from 1968 to 1969.
+Thoma Darmo (21 September 1904 – 7 September 1969) was the Catholicos-Patriarch of the Ancient Church of the East, from 1968 to 1969.
 Prior to that, he served as Metropolitan of India, from 1952 to 1964, within the Church of the East.

 Church of the East

 Thoma Darmo was born as Mansour Darmo, son of Elisha and Shirine.
 He spent his childhood in Turkey and from 1919 in Iraq, becoming an ordained clergyman in 1921.
 He continued to serve in Iraq for 15 years.
 Then he moved to Syria where he served from 1936 to 1952.

 In June 1952, he was assigned as Metropolitan of India, based at Trichur (Kerala), and thus became one of senior hierarchs of the Church of the East.
 He built a number of churches and established a number of new dioceses in India, encouraged the preparation of new clergy and established the Mar Narsai Press.
 In January 1964, he was suspended from the metropolitan office by Patriarch Shimun XXI Eshai.